DeepLabCut/DeepLabCut/docs/convert_maDLC.md

 ### How to convert a pre-2.2 project for use with DeepLabCut 2.2 <img src="https://images.squarespace-cdn.com/content/v1/57f6d51c9f74566f55ecf271/1572296495650-Y4ZTJ2XP2Z9XF1AD74VW/ke17ZwdGBToddI8pDm48kMulEJPOrz9Y8HeI7oJuXxR7gQa3H78H3Y0txjaiv_0fDoOvxcdMmMKkDsyUqMSsMWxHk725yiiHCCLfrh8O1z5QPOohDIaIeljMHgDF5CVlOqpeNLcJ80NK65_fV7S1UZiU3J6AN9rgO1lHw9nGbkYQrCLTag1XBHRgOrY8YAdXW07ycm2Trb21kYhaLJjddA/DLC_logo_blk-01.png?format=1000w" width="150" title="DLC-live" alt="DLC LIVE!" align="right" vspace = "50">

-If you have a pre-2.2 project (`labeled-data`) that you want to use with DLC 2.2, i.e. use your older data to now train the new multi-task deep neural network, here is what you need to do.
+If you have a pre-2.2 project (`labeled-data`) with a single animal that you want to use with DLC 2.2, i.e. use your older data to now train the new multi-task deep neural network, here is what you need to do.

 (1) we recommend you make a back-up of your project folder.